Clinical Research Certificate

 Learners are evaluated on each component on a pass / fail basis.
 There is no terminal examination or thesis.
 All components must be passed

-The two required courses provide an introduction to research methods and the use of qualitative methods.
+The required course provides an introduction to research methods.

 - FD05: Research Issues in Family Medicine and Primary Care